muthu-kumar369/gnani-rnd/ARCHITECTURE_ANALYSIS_UPDATED.md

 1. **Conversation History**: Does the terminal show only current session, or can users view/search past conversations?

+    Answer: we can show the past conversation as well, for that we need to develop the api and backend development as well.
+So we need to implemnet this in both places.

 2. **Tool Execution**: Would you like to show which tool is running (e.g., "🔍 Searching web...") during "PROCESSING..." state?

+    Answer: Yes this would be better while we can't broke the existing flow.

 3. **Offline Mode**: Is local Whisper (Whisper.cpp) a priority for offline STT?

+    Answer: For now we can skip that while we need to create the prompt for offline stt.
+That time you can create prompt for this as well

 4. **Memory System**: Are you satisfied with current response quality, or should we optimize vector search latency?

+    Answer: Currently we have improved that that i need test that, if you feel still it's lack the we can do that.

 ---